WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Part [3/4] Setting up ESign
 1. Open ESign and accept the agreements
-2. Go into settings and click on get device UDID
+2. Go into Settings and click on Get Device UDID
 3. Select allow and then you should be redirected to settings
 4. After opening settings go to General > VPN & Device Management
 5. Install the Query Device UDID profile
 6. You should be redirected back to ESign
 7. Now go down to [Downloads](#downloads) and click on Certificate and then select any file to download
-9. Go into ESign settings and click on Import Resources
+9. Go into ESign Settings and click on Import Resources
 10. Find and select the certificate you downloaded back in Step 7 and click on Import
 11. Now go over to AppStore in ESign and click on App Source
 12. Click on the plus icon and paste in the sources from [here](#esign-sources), click on add all